dajhub/dajhub.github.io/content/blog/sddm/index.md

 sudo systemctl enable sddm.service
 ```

-The display manager now looks like:
+With the new theme applied:

 ![sddm corners orig](sddm-corners-orig.webp)

 # Making Changes to the Corners Theme

-SDDM looks much improved, but we can also easily adapt the theme.
-The theme is located in `/usr/share/sddm/themes/corners/`
+SDDM looks much improved, but we can easily tweak the theme.
+The current theme is located in `/usr/share/sddm/themes/corners/`

 ![corners files](corners-files.webp)

-For example, some of the changes I have made:
+Changes that I have made:

-- changing the background
+- changing the background image, located in `/usr/share/sddm/themes/corners/bacgrounds`
-- widening the gap between the date and time which seems too close to me
+- widening the vertical gap between the date and time which seemed too close to me
 - removing the user picture
 - changing the look of the login details in the bottom right

-The result of my changes:
+The result:

 ![corners new](corners-new.webp)